Q. What are resources?

-Answer: (Resources Development) whatever thinks are available around us and they are able to fulfill our demand is called as resources.
-These materials may be touchable or intangible.
+Answer: (Resources Development) Whatever thinks are available around us and they are able to fulfill our demand is called as resources.
+This materials may be touchable or intangible.
 It may be biotic or abiotic, but these are applicable or usable for human beings.
 These are culturally acceptable and technologically available and eco-friendly.

 Answer: Human beings are the creator and the consumer also.
 In this way they are playing the dual role for the creation of resources.
 For example with help of knowledge or technology human beings are using natural substances as the resources.
 In other word, human beings can transform natural substances to the resources.
-After that of the creation of resources human beings it uses these resources for their development.
+After that of the creation of resources human beings itself use this resources for their development.
 In this way they are playing the dual role for the creation of resources.

 Answer: There are so many bases of resource classification, which are as follows:

 - Biotic resources: These resources are obtained from biosphere that means these resources have life.
-For example plants, human beings, or other flora and fauna come under this category.
+For example plants, human beings, or other flora and fauna comes under this category.

-- Abiotic resources: These resources do not have life.
+- Abiotic resources: These resources does not have life.
 For example soil, air, sunlight, minerals etc. are some exa,ples of abiotic resources.

-- Renewable resources: These resources can be reproduced or renewed.
+- Renewable resources: These resources can be reproduce or renewed.
 For example forests, fishes, sunlight, water etc. are some example of such kind of resources.

-- Non-renewable resources: These resources are not capable to renew or reproduce.
+- Non-renewable resources: These resources are not capable to renewed or reproduce.
 These are exhaustible.
-For example coal or other minerals like petroleum etc. are some example of such kind of resources.
+For example coal, or other minerals like petroleum etc. are some example of such kind of resources.

 - Individual resources: These resources are privately owned by individuals.
 For example land, houses, cars etc are some example of individual resources.